 Pause in input fields of the EFB or the MCDU when using the keyboard input mode.

-Some users experience problems with various system in the A32NX.
-These are caused by an issue within MSFS which requires to use the UTF8 Region setting in Windows.
+Some users experience problems with various systems in the A32NX.
+These are caused by an issue within MSFS which requires to use the UTF-8 Region setting on Windows.

 - Open Windows Control Panel -> Region.

 - Go to the Administrative tab and click Change system locale

 - Make sure the check mark next to Beta: Use UTF-8 for worldwide language support is selected.

 - Click OK and

 restart your computer.

 See Performance Tips